rcahuana01/byu-ecen520-fall2024-520-assignments-rcahuana01/tx_sim/UART_Transmitter_sim.md

     3. Add the following statement to your report: "I have read the ECEN 520 assignment submission process and have resolved any questions I have with this process"

 <!-- Notes:
 - Need to help people learn how to use the GUI simulator.
 They just tried using the command line only.
+(Maybe a tutorial on how to use the GUI simulator?)
+- Need to have a way for the testbench to generate an error when there is a problem so the python file catches the error.
 -->